Tutorial

 Sometimes something isn’t quite a Node entity.

-In this demo the only remaining class to annotate is Enrollment
+In this demo the remaining classes to annotate are Actor

 .

-As discussed earlier, this is a relationship entity since it manages the underlying ENROLLED
+As discussed earlier, this is a relationship entity since it manages the underlying ACTED_IN

 .